If you are looking for Cook Interview Questions, you have come to the right place.

 What did you do during your downtime?

-- Always make sure your workstation is clean, including sweeping floors.
+- Always ensure your workstation is clean, including sweeping the floors.

 - Checked inventory levels and made sure all prep had been completed.

-What temperature do you need to maintain so bacteria will not form?
+What temperature do you need to maintain so that bacteria will not form?

 - You need to maintain a temperature colder than 41 °F (7°C) or hotter than 140°F (60°C).